Kong/docs.konghq.com/app/konnect/runtime-manager/composite-runtime-groups/index.md

 * **Global plugins**: A plugin that is globally scoped in the standard runtime group remains globally scoped in the composite runtime group.
 This plugin will affect the entire composite runtime group.
-Multiple instances of the same global plugin can be combined into the composite runtime group. (for example, two instances of the Rate Limiting plugin).
+For example, two instances of the Rate Limiting plugin cannot be installed in the composite runtime group.

 * **Vaults**: The prefix of each Vault must be unique.
 Once a Vault from a standard runtime group becomes part of a composite runtime group, it becomes available to the whole composite runtime group.